Introduction to PCs for Creative Work

 While graphics may not seem important for music production, having a dedicated graphics card can improve overall system performance.
 This is especially true if you plan on using graphics-heavy plugins or visuals while producing music.

 A powerful graphics card is also crucial for video editing, ensuring that your system can handle both high-definition video editing and music production tasks efficiently.
+Popular GPU options include NVIDIA GeForce GTX and NVIDIA GeForce RTX series, as well as AMD Radeon cards, all of which offer excellent performance for demanding tasks like video editing and graphics-intensive plugins.

 When it comes to graphics, I recommend a dedicated graphics card with at least 4GB of VRAM.
 This will ensure that your computer can handle any visual elements without slowing down or affecting your production process.